-Further, academic freedom does not give Columbia the right to provide benefits to one group based on sex but not the other because of stereotyping.
-As the Complaint clearly alleges, Columbia's Women's Studies program is about much more than instructing Feminism in the classroom.
+Academic freedom also does not give Columbia the right to provide a wide range of benefits to one group based on sex but not the other as a result of stereotyping.
+Columbia ignores the Complaint's allegations that the Women's Studies program goes far beyond just Feminism instruction in the classroom.
 (Compl. ¶¶ 3, 94, 97, 98, 181, 186-87, 189, 266-71).
-Columbia, however, chooses to ignore the allegations and self-servingly re-writes them as concerning only course instruction.
-The Women's Studies program goes beyond instructing a doctrine.
-It also provides benefits and opportunities exclusively to adherents of that doctrine, mainly females, to the detriment to others, mainly males.
+The program provides benefits and opportunities exclusively to adherents of that doctrine, mainly females, to the detriment of others, mainly males.
 (Id.).
 "Fairness in individual competition for opportunities ... is a widely cherished American ethic.
 Indeed, in a broader sense, an underlying assumption of the rule of law is the worthiness of a system of justice based on fairness to the individual," which still includes males.
 Regents of University of California v.
 Bakke, 438 U.S. 265, 319 n.
 53 (1978).